pondbooks/CDQL_with_Sim/README.md

-### Source Code of Continuous Deep Q-Learning with Simulator for Stabilization of Uncertain Discrete-Time Systems
+### Source Code of Continuous Deep Q-Learning with Simulator for Stabilization of Uncertain Discrete-Time Systems (Sim-CDQL)

 Pre-train DNN's paramete vectors are in weight_DNN.